Show navigation Hide navigation

 Aboriginal terminology

-There is not one preferred term for Aboriginal and Torres Strait Islander people, and you will notice the various terms used in the resources.
-It is best to ask local community members and families attending your service about preferred terminology.
-For example, some children and families will identify as being Aboriginal people; some may identify as being from the nation they belong to, like Kamilaroi or an Awabakal; some may refer to themselves as being a Koori or a Murri.
-In your service, use the same terminology as children and their families.
+There is no single preferred term for Aboriginal and Torres Strait Islander peoples, and you will notice a range of terms used in the resources on this site.
+It is best practice to ask local community members and the children and families attending your service about their preferred terminology.
+For example, some people may identify as being Aboriginal; others may identify by their nation, such as Kamilaroi or Awabakal; and some may refer to themselves as Koori or Murri.
+Within your service, choose the terminology preferred by your children and their families.

 For more information, please refer to the below documents: